mdunnio/coinbase-pro/README.md

 # coinbase-pro

-Client for Coinabse Pro REST and Websocket APIS.
+Client for Coinbase Pro REST and Websocket APIs.

 Here is a list of implemented/unimplemented features: